tappoz/TalkingMaps_docs/developing.rst

 Done
 ---------------
+* Logo/Title option Display/hide for each slide >> all options should refers to each single slide
 * CKEDITOR inline editor only! >> remove textareas and f(x)
 * add story_id in the url
 * on create map >> select an existing map i.e. clone parameters (same fx)